dannytwist17/Simple-Calculator-GUI/README.md

 ## 🧑‍💻 Author
 **Adam Musa**

-Feel free to fork and improve.
+Feel free to work and improve.
 ## 📄 License
 This project is licensed under the MIT License.